Listen to the story

 I wanted to believe her, but I didn’t know how we would pay for the motel the following day.

-The positive thing that I extracted from our situation was learning that alcohol or any other substance would never make my situation or myself feel better.
-It could only make it worse.
+The positive thing that I extracted from our situation was learning that alcohol or any other substance would never make my situation better.
+It can only make it worse.

 Mom told me that she started drinking when I was five.
-I believed that she started when dad left her after she got pregnant at nineteen years old.
-I can only imagine how she felt, and I had the utmost respect for her for not aborting me.
-There is no doubt that she had it tough, but it wasn’t an excuse to drink herself to oblivion.
+I believed that she started when Dad left her after she got pregnant at nineteen years old.
+I can only imagine how she felt, and I have the utmost respect for her for not aborting me.
+There is no doubt that she had it rough, but that wasn’t an excuse to drink herself to oblivion.

 We slept the first night on the road in the car.

 In the morning, I was fortunate to pick up a shift at a diner after I saw the hiring sign on the window.
-I didn’t know what mom did while I worked, but I was certain that she wasn’t drinking due to being broke.
+I didn’t know what Mom did while I was at work, but I was certain that she wasn’t drinking because we were broke.

 At the end of the day, the owner paid me fifty dollars for the shift and told me to come back the following day.
-I had made hundred dollars of tips, so I got us a motel room and sandwiches.
+I had made hundred dollars in tips, so I booked a motel room and bought sandwiches.
 I kept the rest of the money for gas.
 Although I was grateful for having a roof over my head, every motel we stayed at was on the main road.
 Truckers honked their loud horns late at night, and perverts had sex with prostitutes next door.
 I craved tranquillity.

 I closed my eyes and sighed under my breath.
 Stability would do me wonders.
-I couldn’t wait to find the place where mom and I would settle for years.
+I couldn’t wait to find the place where we would settle for years.
 The longest we had stayed at one place was three months.

 “I’m actually enjoying the diner,” I said.
 “It’s good money, and the boss treats me well.
 Can’t we stay for a little while?”